Archives: Services

 Oxy Fuel Cutting

-From simple shapes to complex parts, oxy fuel cutting can cut almost all grades of carbon and alloy steel plate.
-It is best utilized with heavy gauge plate with a maximum thickness of 12 inches.
 There are several advantages of the oxy fuel cutting process.
 It’s use of several preheating flames allows for the direction of cuts to be changed seamlessly, making cleaner cuts.
 Large and thick sections of material can also be cut more efficiently as the oxy fuel cutter is light and quiet, requiring little effort to use.

-Heavy Gauge Plate Cutting
+Heavy Gauge Plate Cutting for Your Industry

 • Agriculture Equipment